 Sometimes those military interventions are necessary.
 As I said, I voted to support the mission in Libya after a lot of deep thought.
 Again, that was approved unanimously in 2011.

-However, this proposed standing committee would give us room to not only talk about decisions regarding arms exports, but also to review the impacts of these things.
+However, this proposed standing committee would give us room not only to talk about decisions regarding arms exports, but also to review the impacts of these things.
 We could get regular reports from experts in this area, have a better understanding of our own arms industry, and have briefings, because the world changes.
 Places that are at war now will soon be at peace, and places at peace now unfortunately will be at war at some point.
 Therefore, committee members could get briefings on this and have very wholesome discussions.

 There are a couple of things going on that are worth pausing for a second.
 I know the parties all have their entrenched votes scripted of where they will go.
 However, I would ask members to take a pause and think about the issue we are dealing with here, which is grave.
 It is one of the most important things we will decide as parliamentarians.
 Members should ask themselves if these types of decisions actually deserve a space of their own.

 In my over five years as a parliamentarian, I would have welcomed this idea.
 It would be a committee that would have great merit, but that a subcommittee would not be enough.
 However, the committee would need a good degree of independence in order to look at all of these issues in great detail.
 Therefore, I urge the government to have a rethink on this and not dismiss this idea out of hand.